danslo/Danslo_Aop/README.md

 ## How does it work?
 - We register the [Magento PSR-0 Autoloader](https://github.com/magento-hackathon/Magento-PSR-0-Autoloader) so that we can autoload files from the [Go AOP!](https://github.com/lisachenko/go-aop-php) framework.
 - We register an additional autoloader that passes class paths to Go AOP! (``FilterInjectorTransformer``).
-- We register an observer that is triggered just after module configuration is loaded.
+- We configure an observer that is triggered just after module configuration is loaded.
 It then;
     - Reads Magento configuration to find registered aspects.
     - Sets up an aspect kernel and registers those aspects.
 - Go AOP! takes care of the rest for us...